 2. Account fees

 Retirement accounts charge annual fees for their services.
 Generally, such charges tend to be about 1 percent of the annual asset value.
 Though this seems like a small amount, it does have a significant impact on the fund.
 Nerdwallet conducted an analysis of how fees impacted retirement savings.
 They found that a 25-year-old with US$25,000 in his retirement account, adding US$10,000 every year, and planning to retire in 40 years while earning an average annual return of 7 percent, stands to lose almost US$590,000 if they pay just 1 percent in fees annually.
-Imagine the potential losses you could be incurring if your retirement fund is charging you higher than 1 percent.
+Imagine the potential losses you incur if your retirement fund is charging you higher than 1 percent.
 Try to negotiate and bring down the fees on your accounts as much as possible.

 Unless you are saving for retirement using Roth accounts, you will be liable to pay taxes.
 The amount of taxes will depend on the tax bracket for that year and the money you withdraw from the account.
 At the age of 70½, you will be required to take minimum distributions from the account at which time taxes will come into play.
 If you make withdrawals before the age of 59½, you might even be charged a penalty.
 Remember to factor in taxes when you plan for retirement or you will end up with lower savings than expected when you actually retire.